Agent

 • Object

-Every Deployment of a tool triggers a new version, starting from 1.
-There are two special version strings: 'latest' always points to the newest version of the tool.
+Every Deployment of a agent triggers a new version, starting from 1.
+There are two special version strings: 'latest' always points to the newest version of the agent.
 'Live': You can manually promote a version to live, this is the version that end users will use.

 The best practice is to always use 'latest' in your development environment, and use 'live' in your production environment.

-ReByte records everything that happens during the execution of a tool, including the input data, the output data, the reasoning steps, and the execution log.
-We call this information a Tool Run.
-Tool Run is crucial for debugging and improving the tool.
-You can access this information in the tool builder UI.
+ReByte records everything that happens during the execution of a agent, including the input data, the output data, the reasoning steps, and the execution log.
+We call this information a Agent Run.
+Agent Run is crucial for debugging and improving the agent.
+You can access this information in the agent builder UI.